yuyutomi/js-eventing-konami-code-lab-nyc-fe-071018/README.md

 `<script>` tag a local source (the file that's in the same directory).
 We could also supply a URL to load an external resource, but we'll talk more about that a little later.

-1. Attach an event listener to `document.body` and check for `'keydown'` events.
+- Attach an event listener to `document.body` and check for `'keydown'` events.
-2. a.
-If the user enters this special code, pressing all ten of the keys in the correct order, `alert()` a congratulatory message.
+  - If the user enters this special code, pressing all ten of the keys in the correct order, `alert()` a congratulatory message.
-   b.
-If they press a key out of sequence or a key that isn't part of the Konami code, don't `alert()` anything and simply keep listening for all ten `keydown`s in the correct order.
+  - If they press a key out of sequence or a key that isn't part of the Konami code, don't `alert()` anything and simply keep listening for all ten `keydown`s in the correct order.

-Remember to call `init()` when you're testing code in the browser to attach the event listener and set everything up!
+*Remember to call `init()` when you're testing code in the browser to attach the event listener and set everything up!*

 Here's a short example to help you get started:
 ```js